jezhumble/cdsite/_pages/foundations/test-automation.md

 analysis), giving feedback to developers in the space of a few minutes.
 Packages that pass this set of tests have more comprehensive automated acceptance tests run against them.
-Once we have packages that pass all the automated tests, they are available for self-service deplyment to other environments for activities such as exploratory testing, usability testing, and ultimately release.
+Once we have packages that pass all the automated tests, they are available for self-service deployment to other environments for activities such as exploratory testing, usability testing, and ultimately release.
 Complex products and services may have sophisticated deployment pipelines; a simple, linear pipeline is